SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/user-token.md

 ---
-title: User Token
+title: Generating and Using Tokens
 url: /user-guide/user-token/
 ---

-Each user has the ability to generate tokens that can be used to run analyses or invoke web services without access to the user's actual credentials.
+Each user can generate tokens that can be used to run analyses or invoke web services without access to the user's actual credentials.

 ## How to Generate a Token